tagyoureit/nodejs-poolController/README.md

 ## Standalone mode

-### Pump Standalone
+### Pump controller (as of 4.0 alpha 5)
-To use the pumps in standalone mode, set the following in `config.json`:
-`"pumpOnly":1`
-`"numberOfPumps":#` #=1 or 2
-`"expressDir":"/public"`
-Start the app and navigate to http://localhost:3000/pump.html.
+Start the app and navigate to http://localhost:3000/public/pump.html.
 Addition of the pump control to `/bootstrap` is in progress

-### Chlorinator Standalone
-To use the chlorinator in standalone mode, set the following in `config.json`:
-`"chlorinator":1`
-(Intellitouch, Intellicom should be set to 0)
-Start the app to set the chlorinator level, call http://localhost:3000/chlorinator/LEVEL.
-Level should be 0-101.
-0 = off, 1-100=%, 101=Super Chlorinate (or Boost).
-Addition of the chlorinator to the `/bootstrap` UI is in progress.

 ***

 ## Bootstrap UI

-You can configure the Bootstrap UI.
-Edit the file `/bootstrap/configClient.json`.
-Feel free to adjust which panels are available, depending on your actual equipment.
-Values are:
+Configuration is saved automatically to `./src/www/bootstrap/configClient.json` when you make changes in the UI.

 1. `visible` - This panel will be shown and expanded
 1. `collapse` - This panel will be shown and collapsed
 1. `hidden` - This panel will not be shown

 ***